openfaas/community-cluster/README.md

 Activate your access now with the [quickstart](./docs/)

+The quick start contains a quick lab to help you familiarise yourself with how OpenFaaS Cloud works, you can also try out the [New User Guide](https://docs.openfaas.com/openfaas-cloud/user-guide/) to deploy an API with Node.js and Express.js.

 ## 3. DIY / self-service

 If you'd like to spin up your own OpenFaaS Cloud for your team, or for development you can use the [ofc-bootstrap](https://github.com/openfaas-incubator/ofc-bootstrap) tool.